risuorg/risu/README.md

 ```

 ## HTML Interface
-- Create by using --output and --web, open the generated `citellus.html`.
+- Create by using --output $FOLDER and --web, open the generated `citellus.html`.

 <img src="doc/images/www.png" height="40%" border=0>

 ## Ansible playbooks
-Citellus can also run Ansible playbooks
+Citellus can also run Ansible playbooks via extension

 The are some additional conventions that are detailed in [ansible-playbooks.md](doc/ansible-playbooks.md) that determine how to code them to be executed in live or snapshoot mode.

-Commands have been extended to allow '--list-plugins' to list them and include /exclude filters to work with them.
+Commands have been extended to allow `--list-plugins` to list them and include /exclude filters to work with them.

 All of them must end in `.yml`.